wujiashu0421/SPART/docs/source/DH.rst

    Spacecraft-manipulator system.

-The code of this tutorial can be found in `Examples/Tutorial/Tutorial.m`.
+The code of this tutorial can be found in ``examples/Tutorial/Tutorial.m``.

 Kinematics
 ==========

 Before SPART can start computing any kinematic or dynamic magnitude it needs a representation of the geometry and dynamic properties of the spacecraft-manipulator system.
-These fixed parameters are introduced into a `data` structure.
+These fixed parameters are introduced into a ``data`` structure.

 The data structure has 3 fields:
 	* data.n -- Number of links.